HazyResearch/deepdive/doc/walkthrough.md

      f_has_spouse_features-words_between=;-written-by                                            | -1.95299763087218
     (5 rows)

-We can see that most weights make sense while some don't, which is OK for our first application.
+Note that each execution may learn different weights, and these lists can look different.
+Generally, we might see that most weights make sense while some don't, which is OK for our first application.

-Now we have already finished our first step towards a relation extraction application. **Congratulations!!**
+**Congratulations!!** Now we have already finished our first working relation extractor!

 You can further improve the prediction by different ways.
 There are many possible strategies including: